D14b0l1c/yahoo-finance/README.md

 ## 🔮 What's Next

-Each of these models will be added to the project in the same format:
+Each new model will continue to be added following the same structure:
 - One training script (`/scripts/`)
 - One trained model (`/models/`)
 - One visualizer (`/visualize/`)
-- One README update
+- README update

 ### Planned Additions

-- 📉 ARIMA (Time Series Forecasting)
 - 🧠 LSTM (Deep Learning for sequences)
 - 📊 Logistic Regression (Directional classification)
 - 🔍 k-Means (Clustering for segmentation)